schollz/workshops/README.md

 <p align="center">
   <img width=400 style="max-width:100%" src="https://user-images.githubusercontent.com/6550035/118573663-db952100-b737-11eb-9a34-560e38778fcb.jpg">
 </p>

+### Note: this workshop is available as a video series at [Music Hackspace](https://musichackspace.org/events/tone-to-drone-introduction-to-supercollider-for-monome-norns-live-session/).

 In this workshop we will start at the very beginning of SuperCollider, assuming you don't yet know anything about SuperCollider.